paul-london/paul-london/README.md

 Bridging wet-lab and computational expertise to generate actionable insights, automate workflows, and deliver reproducible pipelines in biotech and data science projects.

+## 🎯 Career Goals
+I am focused on applying bioinformatics, data science, and AI/ML to translational research, clinical genomics, and biotech analytics.
+My goal is to build reproducible pipelines and data-driven tools that help researchers and organizations make actionable, scientifically-informed decisions.

 ## 🛠️ Skillset

 | Area                              | Skills                                                                                              |